Home CountryAustralia Top 19 Tech Companies and Startups in Australia

 Sector: Freelancing and Crowdsourcing

 99designs is another freelancing platform that connects clients with graphic designers.
-The company started operation in 2008 is based in Melbourne, Australia with an office in Oakland, California.
+The company started operation in 2008 and is based in Melbourne, Australia, with an office in Oakland, California.

-Founded by Mark Harbottle and Matt Mickiewicz, the company first started as a spin-off of Sitepoint which is a forum for designers and web developers.
+Mark Harbottle and Matt Mickiewicz founded the company as a spin-off of Sitepoint, a forum for designers and web developers.

-In what was first a contest of fictional client briefs, the founders started charging fees for real projects, which was what gave birth to 99designs.
+In what was first a contest of fictional client briefs, the founders started charging fees for real projects, which gave birth to 99 designs.
 (Source: Wikipedia)

 99designs has gone through 2 rounds of funding from 5 investors and raised a total of $45 million.
 The last one was held in 2015.
 (Source: Crunchbase)